The Sisters of Mercy: Early years (1980–1983)

 This lineup is generally recognized as the first definitive Sisters formation.
 It commenced with the Doktor/Eldritch/Marx/Adams incarnation of the band performing a gig at the Riley Smith Hall of the Leeds University Union building in early 1981.
-Since the exact date remains unrecorded, for historical purposes, both the band and fans often celebrate the anniversary of the concert on 16 February 1981 at Alcuin College, York, which marked the band's second performance; however, during this time, the band cycled through two additional members: guitarists Tom Ashton and Dave Humphrey.
+Since the exact date remains unrecorded, for historical purposes, both the band and fans often celebrate the anniversary of the concert on 16 February 1981 at Alcuin College, York, which marked the band's second performance.
+During this early period, the band cycled through two additional members: guitarists Tom Ashton and Dave Humphrey.
 Later in 1981, Ben Gunn was recruited as the Sisters' second guitarist.
 Eldritch's melancholic baritone, Craig Adams's pulsating bass, Doktor Avalanche's beat, and Marx's flowing guitar contributed to the band's early underground success.
 In 1982, the band recorded the "Body Electric" b/w "Adrenochrome" single for the CNT label.

 The band's singles regularly featured in UK independent charts, with some being named single of the week in various UK indie magazines.
 John Ashton of the Psychedelic Furs produced the early classic "Alice."
 The Reptile House E.P. exemplifies the Sisters' early work and highlights the maturation of songwriter Eldritch, who wrote, produced, and reportedly played all instruments on the release.

 Their live performances included many cover versions; among these was a medley consisting of "Sister Ray" (by the Velvet Underground), "Ghostrider" (by Suicide), and "Louie Louie" (by Richard Berry), which became a live staple.
 Only four covers, the Stooges' "1969," the Rolling Stones' "Gimme Shelter," Hot Chocolate's "Emma," and Bob Dylan's "Knockin' on Heaven's Door," were eventually recorded and released as B-sides on Sisters records.